awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/3_ddb_config_options_risks.md

      }
 ```

-* When we want to put certain rules into higher priority, use the "OR" operator to cover more cases.
+* When we want certain rules to be higher priority, use the "OR" operator to cover more cases.

-In common design, the "None of Above" is one frequent option of question we can see.
-Here if "None of Above" (ddbops1_5) was checked, we should setup it as "HIGH_RISK".
+Usually the "None of Above" answer is one frequent option of question we can see.
+Here if "None of Above" (ddbops1_5) was checked, we should set it as "HIGH_RISK".

 ```